hpc2n/gpu-course/hands-ons/2.intermediate/1.shared/README.md

         // blockDim.x.
         for (....

-        // store the partial sums to the shared memory tmp[threadIdx.x] = v;
+        // store the partial sums to the shared memory array tmp[threadIdx.x] = v;

-        // wait until all threads in the thread block are ready __syncthreads();
+        // wait until all threads in the same thread block are ready __syncthreads();

-        // the first thread computes the final sum if (threadIdx.x == 0) {
+        // the first thread of the thread block computes the final sum if (threadIdx.x == 0) {
             double vv = 0;
             for (int i = 0; i < THREAD_BLOCK_SIZE; i++)